japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQuery.md

 recentProgress: Array[StreamingQueryProgress]
 ----

-Collection of the recent <<spark-sql-streaming-StreamingQueryProgress.md#, StreamingQueryProgress>> updates.
+Collection of the recent [StreamingQueryProgress](StreamingQueryProgress.md) updates.

 Used when...FIXME